Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

 - Free-text global search (top bar) is stubbed to a "coming soon" toast.
 - "Open in new tab" is stubbed to a toast.
 - Ops-Lead two-snapshot diff; phased-release option — under discussion.

+### Pending fixes (as of the last session — ask before assuming these are resolved)
+The UI was signed off as "largely good" with **a few specific fixes still to come**, but they weren't itemized before the session ended. **If you're an AI picking this up: ask the person what those fixes are before doing unrelated work** — don't guess and don't assume silence means it's all settled.
+Once you get the list, replace this paragraph with the actual items.

 ---